tonivicor/cv-powerbi/README.md

 5. Navigate through the report using the added buttons and bookmarks.

 ## 📜 License
-This project is distributed under the **[Creative Commons Zero v1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/)** license, meaning you can use it freely without attribution.
+This project is distributed under the **[GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html)**, meaning you can freely use, modify, and distribute it, provided that any modifications or derivative works are also distributed under the same license.
+This includes making the source code available if you run the software over a network.

 ## 📬 Contact
 If you have any questions or suggestions, feel free to contact me:
 📧 Email: [vicente.ortega.antonio@gmail.com](mailto:vicente.ortega.antonio@gmail.com)
 🔗 LinkedIn: [Antonio Vicente Ortega](https://www.linkedin.com/in/antonio-vicente-ortega/)